FREE SHIPPING - NO TAX

 Oh, and it they look great!

-A tent platform keeps your tent off of damp ground, speeding up the drying process of the canvas - discouraging the growth of mold in locations where the sun has difficulties reaching.
+A tent platform keeps your tent off damp ground, speeding up the drying process of the canvas - discouraging the growth of mildew in locations where the sun has difficulties reaching.
 The platform also helps to encourage air circulation around the lower walls and the floor to help dry out damp canvas.

 This insurance does come at an added cost, but it is well worth the extra time and investment.

-SHOP LIFE INTENTS BELL TENTS:
+SHOP LIFE INTENTS BELL TENTS

 Selecting a Tent Platform Design